24005151/eco-smart-city-energy/README.md

 OOP is used to organize the program into objects that represent different entities (e.g., energy systems, GUI elements).
 It allows for modular, reusable, and scalable code by encapsulating related data and behavior into classes.

 #### **Advantages**:
-- **Modularity**: Code is organized into self-contained units (classes), making it easier to manage and extend.
+- **Modularity**: Code is prepared into self-contained units (classes), making it easier to manage and expand.
 - **Reusability**: Classes and objects can be reused across different parts of the program.

 #### **Disadvantages**:
-- **Complexity**: Can introduce unnecessary complexity, especially for small programs.
+- **Complexity**: Can increase unnecessary complexity of the program, especially for small programs.
-- **Memory Usage**: OOP can result in higher memory consumption due to the creation of objects.
+- **Memory Usage**: OOP can result in a higher memory consumption due to the creation of objects.

 #### **Example**:
 A class representing an energy system: